JavierLopezMunoz/lektor-agency-theme/README.md

 Thanks to

-- [David Miller](//github.com/davidtmiller) for creating this theme
+- [David Miller](//github.com/davidtmiller) for creating this theme.
 - [Armin Ronacher](//github.com/mitsuhiko) for creating Lektor.